-Among Hessen's industrial segments, the electro-technical industry is the second largest direct employer with more than 50,000 employees – or a 12.6% share of all workers in the manufacturing sector.
-Total sales are €9.5 billion and the export share is 52 %, with the largest importing country currently being France.
-Direct foreign investment by Hessen’s electro-technical companies in 2013 was €2,1 billion.
+Among Hessen's industrial segments, the electro-technical industry is the second largest direct employer with more than 49,000 employees – or a 12.1 % share of all workers in the manufacturing sector.
+Total sales are €9.8 billion and the export share is 52 %, with the largest importing country currently being France.
+Direct foreign investment by Hessen’s electro-technical companies in 2015 was €3.3 billion.

 The highest level of sales is achieved by the precision instrument sub-segment in the areas of measurement, control and process technology, optical technology and the manufacture of watches as well as products in the medical technology area.

 In order to maintain a leading position, the Hessen electro-technical industry has focussed on innovation in both products and processes.
-In 2013, investments in research and development reached €420 million.
-The electro-technical industry has the third highest level of R&D investment in Hessen.
+In 2015, investments in research and development reached €535 million.

 Innovation requires many people with a high level of expertise to develop new products and processes.
 Hessen’s universities and universities of applied sciences create the foundation for successful research and manufacturing in Hessen.
-More than 7,000 students are matriculated in electro-technical programs in Hessen’s institutions.
+More than 9,000 students are matriculated in electro-technical programs in Hessen’s institutions.

 The TU Darmstadt, for instance, is the world's oldest university for the electro-technical segment.
 Numerous clusters and networks have been established throughout Hessen.
 The members of the competence centers are both businesses and research institutes.
-A total of 2,500 trainees were enrolled in work-study programs in Hessen in 2012.
+A total of 2,200 trainees were enrolled in work-study programs in Hessen in 2016.